GerritCodeReview/plugins_github/README.md

 How to build this plugin
 ------------------------

-### Gerrit 3.3 build

-GitHub plugin is designed to work with Gerrit 3.3 (currently in development).
+GitHub plugin is designed to work with Gerrit 3.3 or newer.
-In order to build the GitHub plugin you need to have a working Gerrit 3.3 build in place.
+In order to build the GitHub plugin you need to have a working Gerrit 3.3, or newer, build in place.

 See https://gerrit-review.googlesource.com/Documentation/dev-bazel.html for a reference on how to build Gerrit using Bazel.